 We are a clinical-stage biotechnology company focused on developing and commercializing novel therapies in the field of regenerative medicine.
 Regenerative medicine utilizes advances in stem cell biology, biomaterials, lab-generated cells and tissues, and biologics to engineer and provide healthy cells, tissues and organs to patients with chronic degenerative diseases.
-To that end, we have obtained a collection of pluripotent stem cell assets and the technology for the delivery and engraftment of such cells.
+To that end, we have obtained pluripotent cell technology and a three dimensional cell delivery matrix technology for the delivery and engraftment of such cells.
+Currently, we and our subsidiaries and affiliates have five such therapies in human clinical trials (as discussed below, Renevia®, OpRegen®, AST-OPC1, AST-VAC1 and AST-VAC 2), including one that is in a pivotal study in Europe from which data are expected in the second quarter of 2017.
 Pluripotent stem cells are capable of becoming any cell type in the human body.
 Pluripotent stem cells allow for the manufacture of all human cell types on an industrial-scale.
 Unlike adult stem cells, our focus is on clinical grade master cell banks of pluripotent stem cells that propagate indefinitely as a source of product.
 Cell types derived from pluripotent stem cells have potential application in many areas of medicine with large unmet patient needs, including various age-related degenerative diseases and degenerative conditions for which there presently are no cures.
 Unlike pharmaceuticals which almost always require a molecular target, therapeutic strategies based on the use of cell types derived from pluripotent stem cells are generally aimed at regenerating or replacing affected cells and tissues, and therefore may have broader applicability than pharmaceutical products.
-Our collection of pluripotent stem cell assets is complemented by our HyStem[®] technology, which delivers and engrafts cells derived from pluripotent stem cells or the patient's own somatic or adult stem cells, to or at the desired location.
+Our collection of pluripotent cell technology is complemented by our HyStem[®] hydrogel technology for the delivery and engraftment of cells, whether derived from pluripotent stem cells or the patient's own somatic or adult stem cells, at the desired location.
+This technology has potential therapeutic applications as a volumizer in cosmetic procedures, and to provide a matrix for the administration of therapeutic cells or biologics to a patient.
+HyStem® is the underlying technology for our Renevia® product currently undergoing a pivotal clinical trial for the treatment of HIV-related lipoatrophy.
+HyStem® hydrogels use naturally-occurring components such as hyaluronan and collagen with a proprietary cross-linker to mimic the natural environment that cells experience in the body, called the "extracellular matrix," to create three-dimensional tissue.

 In order to efficiently advance product candidates through the clinical trial process, we have historically created operating subsidiaries for each program and product line.
-Our management believes this approach has fostered efficient use of resources and reduced shareholder dilution as compared to strategies commonly deployed by the biotechnology industry, as the various programs and product lines have advanced through basic research and animal studies.
-As a result, we have been able to develop multiple clinical-stage products rather than being dependent on a single product program.
-We and some of our subsidiaries have also received substantial amounts of non-dilutive financial support from government and nonprofit organizations that are seeking, based on rigorous scientific review processes, to identify and accelerate the development of potential breakthroughs in the treatment of various major diseases.
+Our management believes this approach has fostered efficient use of resources and reduced shareholder dilution, especially during the early stages of development for therapeutic and non-therapeutic product lines, as compared to strategies commonly deployed by other companies in the biotechnology industry.
+As a result, we, with our subsidiaries and affiliates, have been able to develop multiple clinical-stage products rather than being dependent on a single product program.
+We and some of our subsidiaries and affiliates have also received substantial amounts of non-dilutive financial support from government and nonprofit organizations that are seeking, based on rigorous scientific review processes, to identify and accelerate the development of potential breakthroughs in the treatment of various major diseases.